Ready to Buy Your Dream House? How to Find a Buyer’s Agent

 3. Get a referral

 You can always ask your friends or family who they used to buy their house.
 Brandi Snowden, Director of Member and Consumer Survey Research at the National Association of Realtors, says if you’re looking for a buyer’s agent, “the top way is through referrals — through friends, or family, or neighbors.”
-According to NAR’s latest Profile of Home Buyers and Sellers, 43% of buyers used an agent who was referred to them.
+According to NAR’s latest Profile of Home Buyers and Sellers, 51% of first-time buyers used an agent referred to them by their personal network.

 Make sure you follow up with questions about what their experience was like with the agent.
 If they’re willing to share more information, such as loan type and down payment size, that will be even more beneficial.